loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

 # Known issues:
 1. System crash in the upload process if Wifi is not available
 2. File duplication if the upload process is interrupted before completion
+3. ESP now protocol doesn't work correctly if wifi is connected with auto channel selection

 # Project Poster:
 // to be edited later - saved for template use